asecurityteam/nexpose-vuln-hydrator/README.md

 VULNHYDRATOR_PRODUCER_POST_HTTPCLIENT_SMART_OPENAPI=""
 # (string) The Nexpose host where your Nexpose instance lives (ex. https://nexpose.my-company.com)
 VULNHYDRATOR_HYDRATOR_NEXPOSE_HOST: ""
-# (string) The Nexpose username used to login to your nexpose instance.
-VULNHYDRATOR_HYDRATOR_NEXPOSE_USERNAME: ""
-# (string) The Nexpose password used to login to your nexpose instance.
-VULNHYDRATOR_HYDRATOR_NEXPOSE_PASSWORD: ""
 # (int) The number of assets that should be returned from the Nexpose API at one time.
 VULNHYDRATOR_HYDRATOR_NEXPOSE_PAGESIZE="100"
 # (string) The type of HTTP client.
 Choices are SMART and DEFAULT.